hackgvl/nights/.github/ISSUE_TEMPLATE/speakers-and-format.md

 - [ ] (Jim has a template) Connect with speakers over Slack to share details (audio / video setup, share Wi-Fi details, time slots, attendee expectations (like expecting people to come and go during the talks), video recording, [where to park and how to enter the building](https://joinopenworks.com/guest-access)
 - [ ] Ask if speakers need any special equipment, like power cords, whiteboards & markers, podium, audio speakers, time clocks, projector
 - [ ] Suggest that speakers come early to test Wi-Fi, video, and other connections
+- [ ] Remind speakers to repeat any questions if they have a Q&A so the questions can be heard on the video recording

 ## Tasks (At the Event Venue)
 - [ ] Take a photo of the space before hand so things can be put back where they were